tun2proxy/tun2proxy/README.md

 ```

 ## Setup
+## Automated Setup
+Using `--setup auto`, you can have tun2proxy configure your system to automatically route all traffic through the
+specified proxy.
+This requires running the tool as root and will roughly perform the steps outlined in the section
+describing the manual setup, except that a bind mount is used to overlay the `/etc/resolv.conf` file.

+## Manual Setup
 A standard setup, which would route all traffic from your system through the tunnel interface, could look as follows:
 ```shell
 # The proxy type can be either SOCKS4, SOCKS5 or HTTP.